CBILITY-PathSense/PathSense-Releases/README.md

 - Executes core operations related to PathSense functionality.
 - Interfaces with camera and other peripherals.
-- Connect to PathSense cloud services.
+- Connects to PathSense cloud services.

 ### PathSense Daemon

 - A Systemd service that controls the PathSense System.
-- Start and stop PathSense System based on power signal.
+- Starts and stops PathSense System based on power signal.
 - Dynamically disconnects some peripherals, and reduces CPU frequency to minimize power comsumption.
-- Keep PathSense System up to date.
+- Keeps PathSense System up to date.

 ## Installation